 FLUORIDE RINSE OR GEL: May be recommended for preventive measures.

-Clean the retainer by brushing with toothpaste.
-If you are wearing a lower fixed retainer be extra careful to brush the wire and the inside of the lower teeth.
+Clean your retainer by brushing it with toothpaste.
+If you are wearing a lower fixed retainer, be extra careful to brush the wire and the inside of the lower teeth.
 Always bring your retainer to each appointment.
-Avoid flipping the retainer with your tongue, this can cause damage to your teeth.
-Place the retainer in the plastic case when it is re-moved from your mouth.
-Never wrap the retainer in a paper napkin or tissue, someone may throw it away.
-Don't put it in your pocket or you may break or lose it.
-Excessive heat will warp and ruin the retainer.
+Avoid flipping the retainer with your tongue because this can cause damage to your teeth.

-If elastics (rubber bands) are worn intermittently, they will continually "shock" the teeth and cause more soreness.
-Sore teeth between appointments usually indicate improper wear of headgear or elastics or inadequate hygiene.
+When you don’t wear your elastics (rubber bands) consistently, it basically “shocks” your teeth and causes more soreness.
+Sore teeth between appointments usually signals improper wear of headgear or elastics or inadequate hygiene.
 Wear your elastics correctly, attaching them as you were told.
-Wear elastics all the time, unless otherwise directed.
+Wear your elastics all the time, unless otherwise directed.
 Take your elastics off while brushing.
 Change elastics as directed, usually once or twice a day.

-Cut the following foods into small pieces and chew with the back teeth:
+Afraid you’ll starve?
+You won’t.
+You can cut the following foods into small pieces and chew with your back teeth:

 Please feel free to contact the office if you are experiencing any discomfort or if you have any questions.
 Below are a few simple steps that might help if you are unable to contact us or if you need a “quick fix”.

-Please be careful to avoid hard or sticky foods that may bend the wire or cause it to come out of the back brace.
-If this does happen, you may use needle nose pliers or tweezers to put the wire back into the hole in the back brace.
+Hard or sticky foods can bend a brace wire and cause it to come loose.
+If this happens, you can try using a pair of needle nose pliers or tweezers to put the wire back into the hole in the brace.
 If you are unable to do this, you may clip the wire to ease the discomfort.
-Please call the office as soon as possible to schedule an appointment to replace the wire.
+Whatever you do, please call the office as soon as possible to schedule an appointment to replace the wire.